-The level II year will consist of the students working no more than 20 hours a week at their clinical assignments as scheduled by their preceptor.
-The students will rotate between preceptors with the Clinical Education Coordinator being responsible for the scheduling of students to specific sports.
-Each semester will consist of three rotations, with the first rotation correlating with a fall sport, the second rotation correlating with a winter sport, and the third rotation correlating with a spring sport.
+The level II year will consist of the students working a minimum of 100 hours in the Fall and Spring Semesters at their clinical assignments as scheduled by their preceptor.
+The students will rotate between clinical assignments and preceptors with the clinical education coordinator being responsible for the scheduling of students to specific clinical assignments.
+Each academic year will consist of three rotations, with the first rotation correlating with a fall sport, the second rotation correlating with a winter sport, and the third rotation correlating with a spring sport.